approov/quickstart-android-java-retrofit/SECRET-PROTECTION.md

     // failure due to a potentially temporary networking issue, allow for a user initiated retry }
 catch(ApproovException e) {
-   // a more permanent error, see e.message
+   // a more permanent error, see e.getMessage()
 }
 // use `secret` as required, but never cache or store its value - note `secret` will be null if the provided key is not defined
 ```